 Women who are not at a healthy weight prior to pregnancy are at increased risk of adverse maternal and infant outcomes.
 Women who are obese prior to pregnancy have longer hospital stays and higher utilization of medical care during pregnancy.

 NotesObesity for adults is defined as a BMI of 30 or more.
-BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]] [[br]] *Use caution in interpreting; the estimate has a relative standard error greater than 30% and does not meet UDOH standards for reliability.
+BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]] [[br]] **The estimate has been suppressed because it has a relative standard error greater than 50% and does not meet UDOH standards for reliability.

 Data SourceUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health